 Intervalquiz.com is 100% free to use.

-Dr. Benjamin Coy serves as the brass instructor at South Texas College, where he also directs the symphonic band and teaches music theory.
+Dr. Benjamin Coy serves as the brass professor at South Texas College, where he also directs the symphonic band and teaches music theory.
 He is a regular clinician and has presented lectures on pedagogical topics at conferences throughout the country, including the 2014 International Trombone Festival.

 As a trombonist, Dr. Coy plays with the Valley Symphony Orchestra, and has previously held positions in the Springfield Symphony, Orchestra Iowa, and the Waterloo/Cedar Falls Symphony.
 He has also performed with numerous other orchestras throughout the midwest and shared the stage with notable musicians from Lang Lang to Carol Jantsch.
 He has also played for a wide variety of critically-acclaimed opera and theater productions, including the national tour of Hairspray.
 Dr. Coy maintains a diverse performance calendar including classic rock, jazz, and chamber music.